SFBdragon/talc/README.md

             Deallocs |       42    1701    4620    8589   13860   21609   35133   64554  210252 |   26608   (ticks)
 ```

-\* The reason Buddy Allocator appears so much better here than in Random Actions is that reallocation effeciency is not measured at all.
+\* The reason Buddy Allocator appears so much better here than in Random Actions is that reallocation efficiency is not measured at all.

 ## Algorithm
 This is a dlmalloc-style linked list allocator with boundary tagging and bucketing, aimed at general-purpose use cases.
 Allocation is O(n) worst case, while in-place reallocations and deallocations are O(1).
 In practice, it's speedy.